 PCCM/ACS-SEED Research Experience for High School Students, June-August

-Assistant Professor of Chemical Engineering Rodney Priestley will mentor two high school students in summer research in chemistry.
+Assistant Professor of Chemical Engineering Rodney Priestley will mentor two minority high school students in summer research in chemistry.
 The students, both of whom previously participated in the Princeton University Materials Academy science and engineering summer program, will work with Priestley on cutting-edge materials science and chemistry-related polymer research projects.
-The program is funded by the National Science Foundation through the Princeton Center for Complex Materials and the American Chemical Society SEED project.
+The program is funded by the NSF through the Princeton Center for Complex Materials and the American Chemical Society SEED project.
+Previous students from this program have been accepted to universities to major in science, technology, engineering and mathematics fields.
+The students in this program start in the Princeton University Materials Academy and advance through research experience in SEED.

 Research Experience for Teachers, June-August

-Two teachers from New Jersey high schools will work in the labs of Princeton researchers to gain insight into current research.
+Three teachers from New Jersey and California high schools will work in the labs of Princeton researchers to gain insight into current research.
 They will study new materials for alternative energy and ways to enhance materials science and engineering education in K-12 schools.
 In the next academic year, they will share their experiences, incorporating these concepts into their curricula.
+Two of the teachers this year are part of PRISM's Partnership for Research and Education in Materials for enhancing diversity in materials research and education.

-Twenty high school students from Trenton will be on campus to interact with Princeton faculty and students and learn about materials science and solar energy research.
-Among other projects, the students will work on ceramic water filters that could improve the quality of life and environmental conditions in parts of Africa.
+Twenty high school students from Trenton will be on campus to interact with Princeton faculty and students and learn about materials science, nanoscience and clean energy research.
+The students will work on ceramic water filters that could improve the quality of life and environmental conditions in parts of Africa.

-Twelve middle school students will participate in a program that focuses on materials science and energy sustainability.
-The program is dedicated to narrowing the academic achievement gap across racial and ethnic groups and is supported by the National Science Foundation -- through Princeton's Center for Complex Materials -- and the University's Community House service organization.
+Twelve middle school students will participate in a program that focuses on materials science.
+The program is dedicated to narrowing the academic achievement gap across racial and ethnic groups and is supported by the NSF -- through Princeton's Center for Complex Materials -- and the University's Community House service organization.

 About 20 students from Middlesex High School in New Jersey will spend mornings on campus, visiting labs, hearing talks and participating in hands-on projects.
 Their work on materials science will serve as an introduction to a yearlong materials science and engineering course taught at their school.
 The program is organized by the Princeton Center for Complex Materials.

-About 75 students, mostly graduate students, from around the world will come to Princeton to attend lectures and workshops in physics and materials science led by prominent researchers from Princeton, Brookhaven National Labs, Alcatel-Lucent and the Massachusetts Institute of Technology.
+About 75 students, mostly graduate students, from around the world will come to Princeton to attend lectures and workshops in physics and materials science led by prominent researchers from Princeton, Johns Hopkins University, Pennsylvania State University and other institutions.
+The broad themes of this year's school are ultra-cold atoms and magnetism.
 The program is organized by Princeton graduate students and sponsored by the Princeton Center for Complex Materials and the Princeton Center for Theoretical Science.

 Contact: Patti Wieser, (609) 243-2757, firstname.lastname@example.org